 The Envision website lists the application instructions and steps to become a Medicaid provider, required documentation and necessary forms.
 You can also check your provider enrollment status, download a change of address form and a primary care provider attestation form.

-If you have any questions about the enrollment application and/or process, contact a Xerox provider enrollment specialist toll-free at 800-884-3222.
+If you have any questions about the enrollment application and/or process, contact a Conduent provider enrollment specialist toll-free at 800-884-3222.

 Medicaid providers are entitled to a fair hearing if they disagree with the findings of an audit resulting in an over payment recovery or termination of their provider agreement.
 Providers are allowed 30 days from the date of the adverse action in which to request an appeal.